jboulanger91/fish1.5-release/pages/proofreading.md

 Rendering options for each layer can be modified by right clicking on the layer tab.
 This will open a panel to the right of the screen.
 - `1. img` corresponds to the EM images
+- `2. seg` corresponds to the EM segmentation
-- `2. em_downsampled` corresponds to the EM images downsampled at 512 × 512 × 480 nm for faster browsing.
+- `3. em_downsampled` corresponds to the EM images downsampled at 512 × 512 × 480 nm for faster browsing.
 This layer also helps when overlaying the two-photon imaging stacks (see below).
-- `3. seg` corresponds to the EM segmentation
-- `4. elavl3:H2B-GCaMP7f` is a registered two-photon imaging stack of the nuclear calcium indicator GCaMP7f under the elavl3 promoter.
+- `4. tg_huc_h2b_gcamp7f` is a registered two-photon imaging stack of the nuclear calcium indicator GCaMP7f under the elavl3 promoter.
-- `5. gad1b:DsRed, kdrl:mCherryCAAX` is a registered two-photon imaging stack of red fluorescent reporters that label the main inhibitory neuronal subtype (gad1b:DsRed) and vascular endothelial cells (kdrl:mCherryCAAX).
+- `5. tg_gad1b-dsred_kdlr-mcherry-caax` is a registered two-photon imaging stack of red fluorescent reporters that label the main inhibitory neuronal subtype (gad1b:DsRed) and vascular endothelial cells (kdrl:mCherryCAAX).
 - `6. functional masks` Functional masks are spatial masks registered from the two-photon functional imaging planes.
 Each mask corresponds to a unique neuronal ID, which can be used to retrieve activity data via custom Jupyter Notebooks (see the [Tutorials](https://jboulanger91.github.io/fish1.5-release/tutorials/) page).
 Mask IDs can be accessed by clicking on a mask and checking the Seg. tab in the right panel, or simply by hovering over a mask — the ID will appear directly in the functional masks layer tab.
 In the link above the neuron with ID 9978 is displayed.
-- `7. ot hb region outlines` are outlines of the main regions in this dataset: opti tectum (periventricular zone and neuropil) and hindbrain.
-- `8. synapses` describes how to render imagery.
+- `7. synapses` describes how to render imagery.
+- `8-11.
+MECE0_3` are masks of the MECE (mutually exclusive collectively exhaustive) regions at multiple precision levels.
+Right clik on the layer to visualize the regions available.
-- `9. ann` is a manual annotation layer, allowing the user to add annotations to the data (`Ctrl + Click`, either in the 2D or 3D panel).
-You need to right click on the layers tab to add annotations.
+- `12. ann` is a manual annotation layer, allowing the user to add annotations to the data (`Ctrl + Click`, either in the 2D or 3D panel).
+You need to right click on the layer tab to add annotations.

 ## Making Proofreading Edits